Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-19 Parameters
+Parameters would be a nice addition to subcircuits.
+Maybe just allow 1 term in the expressions?

 ## 2023-09-18 Recursive Subcircuits
 I think I've recursive subckts working.
 I needed to add node aliases for all subckt ports as I'm decending, so if I'm connecting to a port above, I can get